Winston Churchill in politics, 1900–1939: Growing prominence

-When the Liberals took office, with Henry Campbell-Bannerman as Prime Minister, in December 1905, Churchill became Under-Secretary of State for the Colonies.
+When the Liberals took office, with Henry Campbell-Bannerman as prime minister, in December 1905, Churchill became Under-Secretary of State for the Colonies.
 Serving under the Secretary of State for the Colonies, Victor Bruce, 9th Earl of Elgin, Churchill dealt with the adoption of constitutions for the defeated Boer republics of the Transvaal and Orange River Colony and with the issue of 'Chinese slavery' in South African mines.
 His first speech after taking office, in which he tried to defend Lord Milner while opposing his policies was a failure.
 Churchill had prepared it in advance, he had rehearsed it before his private secretary.
 While the speech reads well, it was not suited to the mood of the House, and the Conservatives proclaimed that Churchill was finished.
 It was a failure of his technique of writing his speeches in advance.
 But he learned from his mistakes.
 His speech in which he vainly sought Conservative support for the Boer Constitutions was perhaps his strongest yet:

 There is a higher authority which we should earnestly desire to obtain.
 I make no appeal, but I address myself particularly to the Hon. gentlemen opposite, who are long versed in public affairs, and who will not be able all their lives to escape from a heavy South African responsibility.
 They are the accepted guides of a Party which though a minority in this House, nevertheless embodies nearly half the nation.
 I will ask them seriously whether they will not pause before they commit themselves to violent or rash denunciation of this great arrangement...with all our majority we can only make it a gift of a Party, they can make it the gift of England.

 In the 1906 general election, he won the seat of Manchester North West (carefully selected for him by the party).
 His electoral expenses were paid for by his uncle Lord Tweedmouth, a senior Liberal.

 Churchill had become one of the most prominent members of the Government outside the Cabinet.
 Indeed, Campbell-Bannerman had proposed his promotion to the Cabinet while Churchill was still Undersecretary, but the King vetoed his appointment.
 When Campbell-Bannerman was succeeded by H. H. Asquith in 1908, he was promoted to the Cabinet as President of the Board of Trade.
 Under the law at the time, a newly appointed cabinet minister was obliged to seek re-election at a by-election.
 Churchill lost his Manchester seat to the Conservative William Joynson-Hicks.
 Almost one third of the seat were Jewish and many others were Roman Catholic.
-The Liberals' adoption of the Aliens Act 1905 and Churchill's refusal to commit to Home Rule together with Churchill's concentration on national rather than local issues are given as the reason for his defeat.
+The Liberals' failure to repeal the Tories' Aliens Act 1905 (which restricted Jewish immigration) and Churchill's slowness in committing to Home Rule, together with Churchill's concentration on national rather than local issues are given as the reason for his defeat.
 He was soon elected in another by-election at Dundee constituency.